phwitti/sync-dbx-nxc/README.md

 They're also linked in the dependencies-folder.
 Make sure to correctly setup them for your python-installation.

+## Nice Additions

+This is in the state of *working* and *usable*.
+There would still be certain additions to make it somehow *beautiful*.
+- Also use OAuth for NextCloud (Currently not supported by *NextCloud OCS API for Python*)
+- Add Timestamp to logs / more log-file kind of logging.
+- Catch certain exceptions, log errors and continue if possible.
+- Unit-Tests and better code-documentation, to simlify maintenance and modifications by others
+- *If you can think of further improvements, just let me know!*

 ## License

 sync-dbx-nxc - A script that synchronizes Dropbox and NextCloud.